 One new popular sport is horse riding, and firms like Slupenec Horse Riding (www.jk-slupenec.cz), located a few minutes drive away from Český Krumlov, offer beginner riding lessons, as well as all-day hacks for those with more experience.

 Tourist Information Centre

-The tourist information centre is located on the Main Square and you can pick up a free map here, as well as find out times for all of the transport links to and from the town.
-You’ll also be able to find out about any events happening in the area, or about different attractions the area has to offer.
-It’s open from 9:am until 7pm (8pm from July-August), although in the winter the hours might be reduced.
+The tourist information centre is located on Main Square, and you can pick up a free map here and find out times for all of the transport links to and from the town.
+You’ll also be able to find out about any events happening in the area or about different attractions the area has to offer.
+It’s open from 9:am until 7 pm (8 pm from July-August), although the hours might be reduced in the winter.
 To contact them, ring 380-704-622, or visit www.ckrumlov.info).